Snater/CLNDR2/README.md

   },

   // Event handlers for the click event.
 The keyword 'this' is set to the CLNDR
   // instance in all callbacks.
+See further below for a description of the
+  // event parameters.
   clickEvents: {
     // Triggered whenever a calendar box is clicked.
     onClick: function(parameters: {